-When I arrived on the Sunshine Coast in 2005, I’d never been here before & didn’t even really know anything about it.
-We drove up the coast, through Buderim, down to Mooloolaba, said “lets live here”, and a week later we bought a house.
-Since then we’ve seen moderate development, but over the next 5 years we will see the most significant developments in the coast’s history.
-Mainly, the international airport which will be operational much sooner than you realise, plus probably the biggest secret but also the one with the biggest impact: the seabed high speed internet connection coming directly from Asia, which I will explain more about a little later.
+When I arrived on the Sunshine Coast Australia in 2005, I’d never been here before & didn’t even really know anything about it.
+We drove up the coast, through Buderim, down to Mooloolaba, said “let’s live here”, and a week later we bought a house.
+Since then, we’ve seen moderate development, but over the next 5 years, we will see the most significant events in the coast’s history.
+Mainly, the international airport, which will be operational much sooner than you realise, plus probably an essential secret but also the one with the most significant impact: the seabed high-speed internet connection coming directly from Asia, which I will explain more about a little later.

 Sunshine Coast Council just saved ratepayers around $1 mil per year.

 Now that the council has finished the solar farm at 909 Yandina-Coolum Road in Valdora, they forecast that it will save ratepayers around $1mil a year.
-The plan is for the farm to power many of the council buildings on the sunshine coast.
+The plan is for the farm to power many of the council buildings on the sunshine coast of Australia.

 During the project, the council contracted 10 local businesses, employing around 100 people.
-It’s good to see the council is very interested in giving work to local businesses where possible.
+It’s good to see the commission is very interested in giving work to local companies where possible.

 International Airport Coming to the Sunshine Coast

-Construction has already started on the second east – west runway.
-They hope that by approximately 2021 the new runway, that is 45 metres wide and over 2,000 metres long, will be taking its first international plans.
-When it does, this will be a major draw card for tourists and local businesses.
+Construction has already started on the second east-west runway.
+They hope that by approximately 2021 the new track, which is 45 meters wide and over 2,000 meters long, will be taking its first international plans.
+When it does, this will be a major drawcard for tourists and local businesses.

-The construction will cost over $4 billion and will bring in around 2,000 new employment opportunities, once complete it will open the ability to bring in over 2 million extra visitors to the coast each year.
-But the true value will be the growth we sell through the combination of the airport, Maroochydore’s new Business District and the direct high speed sea cable to Asia.
+The construction will cost over $4 billion and will bring in around 2,000 new employment opportunities, once complete; it will open the ability to bring in over 2 million extra visitors to the coast each year.
+But the real value will be the growth we sell through the combination of the airport, Maroochydore’s new Business District and the direct high-speed sea cable to Asia.

 Maroochydore Business Hub